Cumminsc9/SVG_Parser/README.md

 1. `{` and `}` should always be on a new line.
 2. After `(` and before `)` a ` ` (Space) should exist
 3. Between each method and class declaration there should be two line breaks
-4. Any arguments, variables or methods should be declared final is they are not going to be reassigned `public boolean isUserLoggedIn( final String userID )`
+4. Any arguments, variables or methods should be declared final if they are not going to be reassigned `public boolean isUserLoggedIn( final String userID )`
 5. Each tab is equal to **4 spaces**, and everything should be tabbed correctly
 6. Any new code should be commented if immediately it does not make logical sense